 Me, We, Big We

-From a Christian perspective, we can start to know in our bones what Jesus might have called the most important commandment: we are human, not gods.
+From a Christian perspective, we can start to know in our bones what Jesus might have called the most important commandment: we are human, not gods or, there’s a god, and you ain’t it.
 That is, we are flawed and mortal, we get sick, we are not perfect, and life gives us unpleasant stuff along with the pleasant.
 Given this reality, we’re all doing the best we can.
-From this, can we start to accept the way we are with compassion and curiosity.
-Acceptance is a helpful foundation for real change.
+From this, can we start to accept the way we are with compassion, curiosity, and humility.
+Acceptance is a necessary foundation for real change.

 We — This leads to what Jesus called the second most important commandment: Love thy neighbor as thyself, which we can interpret as a mathematical equation — Love thy neighbor = Love thyself — that names a psychological truth: you love your neighbor to the extent you love yourself; you love yourself to the extent you love your neighbor.
 What you hate and attack in your neighbor may be related to the shadow part of yourself that you are working overtime to avoid (because it makes you feel unpleasant emotion).

 This connects quite easily with a theme emphasized in Buddhist thought: interdependence.
 In marriages, families, cohousing and other intentional communities, the skills to communicate during disagreement and difficult conversations, perhaps through decision-making processes like consensus, become important.
 How else are we going to cooperate with people when we don’t always agree with them?
 [Note the following avoidance-oriented answers to this question: “We never disagree”, “Just be positive”, “Let it go”, “Don’t have a relationship with that person”].